facilio/mqtt-client-java/README.md

    }
 }
 ```
+## API Documentation

+The API documentation for the SDK can be found [here](https://s3-us-west-2.amazonaws.com/faciliomirror/mqtt-client-java/index.html).

 ## RabbitMQ Configuration

 ### RabbitMQ Installation:

 Install [RabbitMQ](https://www.rabbitmq.com/), if it is not installed already.
+Enable rabbitmq_management and rabbitmq_mqtt plugins.

 ### RabbitMQ Management Console: